 YEAR TWO: TALES OF TODAY – FEMINIST SPATIAL PRACTICES

-In 2020 and 2021, we will be exploring narratives of development and decay and seeking out ways to approach our collective vulnerabilities as a deconstructive process.
-We will explore care, fairy-tale telling and performativity practices as a way to challenge the dominant socio-spatial order and look for socially and ecologically more sustainable ways to live together.
+In 2020 and 2021, we explored narratives of development and decay and sought out ways to approach our collective vulnerabilities as a deconstructive process.
+We explored care, fairy-tales and performative practices as ways to challenge the dominant socio-spatial order and look for socially and ecologically more sustainable ways to live together.

-In the spring of 2021, TOK curators from St. Petersburg will join the Residency to explore different curatorial strategies with which to challenge the borders of the territory of art and seek out ways for art to foster social change.
-TOK curators will critically rethink the parameters for historical analysis of post-industrial areas in cross-border territories between Russia and Estonia, as well as exploring their common political, industrial and ecological history.
+In the spring of 2021, TOK curators from St. Petersburg joined the Research Residency to explore curatorial strategies with which to challenge the borders of the territory of art and seeked out ways for art to foster social change.
+TOK curators critically rethought the parameters for historical analysis of post-industrial areas in cross-border territories between Russia and Estonia, as well as explored their common political, industrial and ecological history.

 YEAR THREE: HISTORIES OF TOMORROW – SPECULATIVE EDUCATIONAL INSTITUTIONS AND CITIES OF THE NEAR FUTURE

-In the third year of the programme, we will be drafting scenarios and writing suggestions for the future, building support structures and small gestures to sustain the speculative research processes and practices we have initiated during the first years of the programme.
+The third year of the programme explored the politics of collective imagination in the midst of the socio-political and technological upheavals we currently face.
+We drafted scenarios and wrote suggestions for the future, building support structures and small gestures to sustain the speculative research processes and practices we have initiated during the first years of the programme.

-In the spring of 2022, artist duo varialambo will be taking part in the residency.
+In the spring of 2022, artist duo varialambo took part in the Research Residency.
 Their research and multidisciplinary-oriented practice is grounded in the fields of theatre, sculpture, performance, public space and time-based arts.
-In their work, they use in situ observations, recorded interviews, sound takes and ethno-poetic speculative approaches to validate or undermine our first impressions and leave binary interpretations behind, seeking answers that will lead to non-violent, control-free social interaction in space.
+In their work, they use in situ observations, recorded interviews, sound takes and ethno-poetic speculative approaches to validate or undermine our first impressions and leave binary interpretations behind, seeking answers that will lead to non-violent, control-free social interaction in space. varialambo will present their work as part of an exhibition: НА КОЗЕ НЕ ПОДЪЕДЕШЬ (YOU CAN’T GET THERE ON A GOAT) at Narva Art Residency.